 Earth Day and Beyond: Our Water

-On April 22nd, Earth Day will be celebrated across the world.
-There will be demonstrations, guest speakers in classrooms, and students may be encouraged to have a ‘trash-free day’ or to bring a plant home.
+On April 22, people across the world will celebrate Earth Day.
+There will be demonstrations, guest speakers, and schools may encourage learners to have a trash-free day or bring a plant home.

 While these are worthwhile activities, we can and should do more.
 We can do more every day.
 We cannot only care for our environment on Earth Day.

 For years, Indigenous women have been telling us about the state of our water.
-They have been warning us about the pollution leaching in by accident and the pollution being dumped in on purpose.
+They have warned us about the pollution leaching in by accident or dumped on purpose.
 They have warned us about disrupting the flow of water across this land.
-They have been asserting their right to clean drinking water and have been advocating on behalf of more than 100 communities that are still under boil water advisories.
+Indigenous women have asserted their right to clean drinking water and advocated for more than 100 communities still under boil water advisories.

-Women have a close connection and relationship with water in many Indigenous worldviews and they often take on the role of the caretaker or protector.
-This is why movements like Idle No More and Mother Earth Water Walk are often spearheaded by women.
+Women have a close connection and relationship with water in many Indigenous worldviews.
+They often take on the role of caretaker or protector.
+This is why women often spearhead movements like Idle No More and Mother Earth Water Walk.

-In her article titled “Aboriginal Women, Water and Health: Reflections from Eleven First Nations, Inuit, and Métis Grandmothers”, Kim Anderson spoke with Grandmothers from different Nations across Turtle Island.
-Many of the women she spoke with talked about how water can be seen as the life-blood of the Earth.
+In her article “Aboriginal Women, Water and Health: Reflections from Eleven First Nations, Inuit, and Métis Grandmothers,” Kim Anderson speaks with Grandmothers from different Nations across Turtle Island.
+Many of the women she speaks with talk about how water can be seen as the life-blood of the Earth.
 Just as our bodies have veins and arteries which carry blood, the rivers and streams carry water through the land.
 Most of the Earth’s surface is water, just as our bodies are mostly water.
 We can form reciprocal relationships with water.
 The Grandmothers’ Traditional Knowledge tells us that water will take care of us if we take care of it.
-Water can provide humans with food, hydration, means of transportation, medicine, and other necessities.
+Water can provide humans with food, hydration, transportation, medicine, and other necessities.
 But water cannot just keep giving without us offering something in return.
-We need to take care of it, we need to keep it clean, and thank it for helping us.
+We need to take care of it, keep it clean, and thank it for helping us.

-In the following resource, which was created in collaboration with Seven Generations High School, we hear Laura Horton from Manitou Rapids talk about her own journey of advocating for clean water.
+In the following resource, created in collaboration with Seven Generations High School, we hear Laura Horton from Manitou Rapids talk about her own advocacy journey for clean water.

-Above all, we can take actions in our own lives to get to know the waters around us and to clean them up:
+Above all, we can take action in our own lives to get to know the waters around us and to clean them up.

-- walk along the waterways in your community to form your own personal relationships
+- Walk along the waterways in your community to form your own relationship.

-This should be our goal this Earth Day, and every day.
+That should be our goal this Earth Day and every day.